How a Cash Balance Plan Can Help You Retire

 The Tax Benefits for Employees

 One of the advantages of a cash balance plan is that it plays nice with other retirement plans.
 A cash balance plan can be paired with a traditional 401(k) or other defined contribution plans.
-This allows to create a perfectly tailored strategy that suits the employee’s retirement goals.
+This allows you to create a perfectly tailored strategy that suits your retirement goals.

 But this retirement plan really shows its strength when it comes to taxes.
 When paired with a 401(k), participants get to defer taxes on contributions until retirement.
 And come retirement age, the income earned could be at a much lower income rate.

-Another less explored benefit is that this type of plan is an IRS-qualified retirement plan.
-This means that assets in the account are protects from creditors.
-Even in the event of bankruptcy.
+Another less-explored benefit is that this type of plan is an IRS-qualified retirement plan.
+This means that assets in the account are protected from creditors even in the event of bankruptcy.
 This is another reason it’s a good idea to build a nest egg in a cash balance plan.
-Because it will be protected for retirement or to pass on to heirs.
+Because it will be protected for retirement or you can pass it on to heirs.